PIs must submit proposals in PDF format to MSPgrants@nsa.gov.

 What to Submit

-PIs should submit a single PDF file that comprises each of the following parts of the proposal: Cover Page, Summary Page, Description of Proposed Research, Budget, Personnel, Bibliography, Facilities and Equipment (if applicable), Proprietary Data (if applicable), Other Sponsors (if applicable), and Confirmation of Indirect Rates.
+PIs should submit a single PDF file that comprises each of the following parts of the proposal: Cover Page, Summary Page, Description of Proposed Research, Budget, Personnel, Bibliography, Facilities and Equipment (if applicable), Current and Pending Support, Proprietary Data (if applicable), and Confirmation of Indirect Rates.
 Note that, even if indirect costs are not incurred, it is still necessary to include the indirect rate agreement.

 Please use the format provided in the Section Sample Pages under Cover Page.

 A one-page summary of the work being proposed beginning with the proposal title followed immediately with the name(s) of the PI(s) and the MSC codes (primary and secondary).
 The summary should be self-contained, avoid symbols, and be expressed in language understandable to a scientifically literate reader.

 A detailed description (no more than 20 pages) of the research to be undertaken, its objectives and approach, and its relationship to the state of knowledge in the field and to comparable work in progress elsewhere.
 In this section, the PI is also required to provide additional pages that list pertinent literature citations of references for the description of proposed research (literature citations are not counted in the 20-page limit for this section).

 Each grant application must include a budget for each academic year of the proposed time period which provides an itemized estimate of the total cost of the research project in that year.
 The budget must follow the format given in the Section Sample Budget Pages.
 Budgets given in narrative format will not be accepted.
 If a portion of the total cost is to be furnished by the proposing institution, or another funding agency, then the source and amount should be set forth separately from that money requested from NSA and should be indicated in a "cost share" column on the budget page.